 7 Spooky Words For Halloween Published October 29, 2020 If you’ve got your costume (check), candy (check), and spooky movies cued up for a marathon (check), you might think you’re all set for the most ominous of holidays.
 And what would Halloween be without a rewatch of Psycho, Night of the Living Dead, or It’s the Great Pumpkin, Charlie Brown—depending on your actual tolerance for thrills?
 Even with all that, you may be missing a little something that can add flair to the fright-acular festivities: a set of weird and creepy words sure to make you jump a little.
 (Boo!) nyctophobia Are you afraid of the dark?
 If the answer is yes, you might have nyctophobia, the abnormal fear of night or darkness.
-Derived from the Greek nýx for “night” and phobia meaning "an aversion," nyctophobia is the perfect word for anyone who hides under the covers once the lights go out.
+Derived from the Greek nýx for “night” and phobia meaning “fear,” nyctophobia is the perfect word for anyone who hides under the covers once the lights go out.
 If you’d rather sleep in a coffin than a bed, you’ll feel nice and cozy with our next word. sepulchral Sepulchral refers to anything of or pertaining to burial.
-Derived from the Latin sepulcralis meaning “to bury in the earth,” the term owes its root to the word sepulcher, a tomb or crypt for the dead.
+Derived from the Latin sepulcrālis meaning “to bury in the earth,” the term owes its root to the word sepulcher, a tomb or crypt for the dead.
 Many things can be sepulchral: the deep and hollow tone of a bell, a cold draft of wind that stands your hair on end, even the vacant eyes of the undead.
 If you’ve ever seen Dr. Jekyll and Mr. Hyde, then you’ve seen our next term in action.
 And if literary uncanny is your cup of tea, read up on the background behind the name Frankenstein. berserk When someone goes berserk, they become crazy, deranged, overtaken by a violent destructive frenzy.
 From chainsaw-wielding killers to bloodthirsty zombies, berserk is the perfect term to describe the villains of most scary movies.
 The term originates from Old Norse, a language that evolved from ancient Viking tongues, with bjorn meaning “bear” and serkr meaning “shirt” or “armor.”
 With this etymology in mind, when someone goes berserk, it’s as though they’ve covered up their rational human behavior with the wild aspect of a bear. thanatopsis Do you spend a lot of time in graveyards?
 Did most of your friends die before you were born?
 If so, then you might be poised to write a fantastic thanatopsis.
-From the Greek thantos meaning “death" and -opsis meaning "a view," a thanatopsis is a written contemplation of death, often in the form of a poem.
+Derived from the Greek thánatos, meaning “death,” and ópsis, “appearance, sight,” a thanatopsis is a written contemplation of death, often in the form of a poem.
 Poet William Cullen Bryant first popularized the style with a poem called—you guessed it—Thanatopsis. perdition In Christian tradition, perdition is the state of final spiritual ruin or eternal damnation to which the wicked are condemned.
 In other words, it’s a way scarier word for hell.
 The term is derived from the Latin perdere meaning “to lose” or “to ruin.”
 Beware of any roads leading to perdition.
 Hold on to your souls, our next word might scare you right out of your skin. trepidation When a visit from a ghost sends shivers down your spine, or when a brush with a vampire gives you goosebumps, what are you feeling?
 Trepidation, of course.
 Trepidation refers to an experience of fear or alarm that often results in trembling or quivering.
 The word is ultimately derived from the Latin trepidus, meaning “nervous, jumpy, alarmed, anxious.”
 Its opposite is intrepidus, source of the English intrepid.
 If you aren’t feeling trepidation yet, check out the gruesome story about the word below.
 WATCH: What Is The Gruesome Origin Of The Word "Triage"? lycanthrope We’ve all heard the word werewolf, but the wolf community much prefers the term lycanthrope.
 Derived from the Greek lykanthropos meaning “wolf-man,” lycanthrope is defined as “a werewolf or alien spirit in the physical form of a bloodthirsty wolf.”
 Though the word is used primarily in the occult, there is an actual psychiatric condition called lycanthropy, in which a person believes that they are a wolf.
 When the spirits come a’haunting and your pulse goes a’racing, have you got the right word whether you’re full of “terror” or “horror”?
 Find out the difference between terror and horror right here.
 And why not treat yourself to a thrilling spelling quiz on other words fit for Halloween.